Ayurveda medicine

 Development and regional adaptation of the Ayurvedic pharmacopoeia

-Dr. P. Ram Manohar, Director of Research, Ayurvedic Trust at Combatore writes on the evolution and regional adaptation of Ayurvedic Pharmacopoeia.
+Dr. P. Ram Manohar, Research Director of the Ayurvedic Trust in Combatore writes about the development and regional adaptation of the Ayurvedic pharmacopoeia.

-Evaluation of Ayurvedic treatments based on multiple formulations
+Assessment of Ayurveda treatments on the basis of multiple formulations

-How can the effect of Ayurvedic treatments be proven by scientific methods?
+How can the effect of Ayurvedic treatments be proven using scientific methods?
 Reflections by Ram Manohar, internationally renowned Ayurvedic physician and pharmacologist.

 Value and benefits of Ayurveda in geriatrics

-How do we deal with an aging society?
-Dr. med.
-Ludwig Kronpaß shows solutions that Ayurveda has in store for quality of life and dignity in old age.
+How do we deal with an ageing society?
+Dr. Ludwig Kronpaß shows solutions that Ayurveda offers for quality of life and dignity in old age.

 Ayurvedic strategies for skin inflammation

 Does Ayurvedic medicine offer treatment alternatives to cortisone therapy for skin eczema?
-Review of two studies at Gujarat Ayurved University by Marco Lebbing, Ayurvedic and general practitioner.
+Review of two studies at the Gujarat Ayurved University by Marco Lebbing, Ayurveda and general practitioner.

 Ayurvedic treatment of hay fever

-Marco Lebbing, specialist for general medicine and medical Ayurveda specialist, has critically examined two scientific studies from India on behalf of the REAA.
+Marco Lebbing, general practitioner and medical Ayurveda specialist, critically examined two scientific studies from India on behalf of the REAA.
 The subject was the effectiveness of Ayurvedic therapies for allergic rhinitis.

 Ayurveda for mother and child

-Ayurvedic recommendations from conception to the first year of life - with an interview by Dr. med.
-Ludwig Kronpaß, Chief Physician of the Clinic for Gynaecology and Obstetrics at the Rotthalmünster Clinic.
+Ayurvedic recommendations from conception to the first year of life - with an interview by Dr. Ludwig Kronpaß, Head Physician at the Clinic for Gynaecology and Obstetrics at Rotthalmünster Hospital

 Native plants according to Ayurvedic criteria

 Phytotherapy is an important part of Ayurvedic medicine.
-Kalyani Nagersheth, MD, reports on her work to categorize indigenous plants according to the classical Ayurvedic system.
+Dr. Kalyani Nagersheth reports on her work on categorizing native plants according to the classical Ayurvedic system.

 Reflections on the ayurvedic rasayana concept

-rasayana therapies in Ayurveda are supposed to keep people healthy and fit until old age.
+rasayana therapies in Ayurveda are designed to keep people healthy and fit into old age.
 Can this work?
 What are the prerequisites for this?
-Observations by alternative practitioner Oliver Becker on the dream of eternal youth.
+Reflections by naturopath Oliver Becker on the dream of eternal youth.

 Elmar Stapelfeldt describes the three doshas vata, pitta and kapha and what they mean.